act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 #### Passed Example 4

-Each row and column header element has corresponding cells, within the same element having a [semantic role](#semantic-role) of `grid`.
+Each row and column header element has assigned cells, within the same element having a [semantic role](#semantic-role) of `grid`.

 ```html
 <table role="grid">